swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

 An asynchronous function _always_ executes within a task.
-As the `current` function itself is also asynchronous, it can only be invoked from an asynchronous function and is guaranteed to return the apropriate `Task`.
+As the `current` function itself is also asynchronous, it can only be invoked from an asynchronous function and is guaranteed to return the appropriate `Task`.
 The task object obtained this way is safe access by other tasks/threads.
 The APIs surfaced on it are specifically designed to also be safe, and relatively cheap, to be called from other tasks.

-Tasks are equatable and hashable, this can be used to store and compare them, and can be used e.g. to answer questions such as "is this the same task I was called from before" etc. Keep in mind though, that tasks should not be held onto unnecessarily.
+Tasks are `Equatable` and `Hashable`, this can be used to store and compare them, and can be used e.g. to answer questions such as "is this the same task I was called from before" etc. Keep in mind though, that tasks should not be held onto unnecessarily.

 #### `UnsafeCurrentTask` type